sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 }
 ```

+## Conditions & Loops
-## 77. Why should you always use blocks around an if statement?
+### 77. Why should you always use blocks around an if statement?

 Using blocks with curly braces prevents bugs when adding more statements later.
 Without blocks, only the first statement is part of the if condition.
 Adding another statement without blocks can lead to logic errors that are hard to spot, especially with nested conditions.